alinex/bash-lib/doc/function/trivy.md

           data.json
 ```

+After use you should remove this temporary folder to reclaim space.

 The pure trivy data will be optimized by:

 - downgrade security level if published in the last days